-- a.
+a.
 Fund Balances Under 20%.
 If the overall fund balance is between 15 and 25%, a plan lasting no more than five years will address this issue with budgetary adjustments to revenues and expenditures.
-If the overall fund balance is less than 15%, then fund transfers to capital projects will be reduced. - b.
+If the overall fund balance is less than 15%, then fund transfers to capital projects will be reduced.

+b.
 Fund Balances Over 30%.
-If the overall fund balance is between 25 and 35%, a plan lasting no more than three years will decrease fund balance to 25% with budgetary adjustments to revenues and expenditures.
+For the Corporate and Recreation Funds the upper limit of the fund balance target is 50%.
+Above 50% the capital transfers from the fund in question will be increased to bring the fund balance below 50% within three years.
+For the remaining operating funds, if the overall fund balance is between 25 and 35%, a plan lasting no more than three years will decrease fund balance to 25% with budgetary adjustments to revenues and expenditures.
 If the fund balance is over 35%, then fund transfers to capital projects may be increased and the capital improvement plan may be adjusted.
 Should the fund balance exceed the target percentage by a significant amount, it is done with the intention to provide for needs caused by unforeseen events, and build the fund for planning for growth.